I Am Alive: Ubisoft Shanghai (2009–2012)

 Meanwhile, speaking to IncGamers about the decision to abandon the PC version of the game, Mettra explained that the main reason for doing so was the financial cost of piracy; "there's so much piracy and so few people are paying for PC games that we have to precisely weigh it up against the cost of making it.
 Perhaps it will only take 12 guys three months to port the game to PC, it's not a massive cost but it's still a cost.
 If only 50,000 people buy the game then it's not worth it."
 However, some of his comments received considerable backlash, especially, "we've heard loud and clear that PC gamers are bitching about there being no version for them.
 But are these people just making noise just because there's no version or because it's a game they actually want to play?"
-The following day, he sent IncGamers a follow up email, in which he said he had misspoken; "I don't think I meant to say "the game won't happen on pc [...]
+The following day, he sent IncGamers a follow-up email, in which he said he had misspoken; "I don't think I meant to say "the game won't happen on pc [...]
 What I meant is that the pc version did not happen yet.
 But we are still working to see the feasibility of it, which is not necessarily simple.
 I gave some examples to illustrate the problematic [sic], but obviously it is not in my hands and not my part to talk about this."

 In January 2012, Ubisoft confirmed that the Xbox Live version would join Alan Wake's American Nightmare, Nexuiz, and Warp as part of the "Xbox Live Arcade House Party" event, which would run from February 15 to March 7, with a game released each week.
 The day before the game went live on XBLA, an iOS companion app was released on the App Store, featuring maps of the game's locations, hints and tips, an Achievement checklist, information on the effects of each type of resource, concept art, the game's soundtrack, trailers, a short making-of documentary, and a photo filter.
 Two weeks after the release of the Xbox version, Ubisoft announced the PlayStation version would be made available in April.
 In August, it was announced that the once-cancelled PC version would release on Steam and UPlay in September.
 This version would feature improved graphics with higher resolutions and two new modes of play - an "Easy" difficulty offering infinite retries and a "Replay" mode allowing players to replay any completed levels at any time.
+Atari SA acquired the IP from Ubisoft in 2025.